-- 96% of the civilian deaths and injuries occurred when explosive violence was used in a populated area
+- 96% of all civilian deaths and injuries occurred when explosive violence was used in a populated area

-- 2017 was the worst year in this period for civilian deaths and injuries from explosive violence in Somalia
+- 2017 was the worst year in this period for civilian casualties in Somalia, with AOAV recording 1,584 deaths and injuries from explosive violence

 Over the past three decades, Somalia has been locked into a series of overlapping conflicts, resulting in high levels of explosive violence and civilian harm.
 By the time AOAV released its first Explosive Violence Monitor in 2011, these conflicts had largely solidified into a struggle between the central government and the militant al-Shabaab group.

-2011 was a particularly harmful year for Somalia, with AOAV recording 1,326 civilian casualties and ranking the country as the fifth worst-affected by explosive violence globally.
-Furthermore, the most damaging incidence of explosive violence recorded by AOAV in 2011 took place in Somalia.
+2011 was a particularly harmful year for Somalia, with AOAV recording 1,326 civilian casualties and citing it as the country fifth worst-affected by explosive violence.
+Furthermore, the most damaging incident of explosive violence recorded by AOAV in 2011 took place in Somalia.
 This occurred when a truck loaded with explosives was driven into a government compound in Mogadishu, killing and injuring a reported 267 people, many of whom were students.

 Although levels of violence showed a downward trend over the first five years of the AOAV Explosive Violence Monitor, Somalia was still the fifth worst-affected country by explosive violence between 2011 and 2015, with AOAV recording a total of 3,077 civilian deaths and injuries in the time frame.
 In this period, al-Shabaab were the worst single perpetrator of civilian harm in the country, having been responsible for at least 42% of all recorded civilian casualties.